LabKey/platform/api/src/org/labkey/api/dataiterator/DataIterator.md

 However, often you won't really need to see the values being run through.
 Pump is a helper class that will 'run' your DataIterator pipeline for you.

+**QueryUpdateService**
+QueryUpdateService !== DataIterator!
+Most implementations of insert/update/mergeRows() are implemented using DataIterators, but not all.
+No implementations of update/deleteRows() use DataIterators as far as I know.
+Think of QUS as an extended part of the TableInfo's implementation.
+QUS is ultimately responsible for making sure that the expected semantics of its table are correctly implemented.

 ## Inventory

 ### General